 Answer

 Dwyer Instruments manufactures many different types and styles of manometers with various accuracies and prices for different applications as well as the Magnehelic® gage.
 For example, some of the many manometers we manufacture are Hook Gage Manometers with ±0.001 inches water column accuracy; Microtector® Portable Electronic Point Gage to ±0.00025 inches water column accuracy; Handheld Digital Manometers with ±0.5 inches water column accuracy; very inexpensive Mark II Molded Plastic Air Filter Gages at ±3% inches water column accuracy.
 The key point is that we offer many manometers and the selection depends on your specification, application, convenience needs and pocketbook.
 Some of the key factors to consider that affect manometer performance and usage are: Characteristics of Indicating Fluid, Readability and Leveling.
-You should read "Measurement of Pressure with the Manometer" in our catalog to fully understand the importance of these factors and their effect on your reading wit

 Yes, if the temperature drops below 32 degrees Fahrenheit, the fluid in the manometer will freeze.
 The fluid used in "W/M" style manometers is water-based with a small amount of fluorescent green fluid to enhance the meniscus.
 The other gage fluids have a lower freezing point, however, it is recommended that the manometers be stored above 32 degrees Fahrenheit.